The DNA of nuclear models: How AI predicts nuclear masses

 In summary, AI models have shown promise making high-precision predictions of nuclear masses, some even surpassing the best physics models.
 However, the reliability of AI predictions can be difficult to assess.
 We presented here the first AI model that not only achieves cutting-edge precision for $E_b$, but does so in an interpretable manner.
 We showed why the most important dimensions of its internal representation form a double helix, and that its predictions can be factorized and ordered hierarchically, with the most important terms corresponding to well-known symbolic models (such as the famous LD).
 Remarkably, the improvement of the AI model over symbolic ones can be attributed to a nuclear property we refer to as localized Jaffe factorization.

 The GK relations are the type of empirically derived patterns from data that an AI model is expected to learn, and the (local) Jaffe factorization solution is also something such models are good at discovering.
 However, without the use of an architecture like ours---chosen to aid interpretability---it would have been difficult to realize what the AI had learned.
-Finally, given that we now know how optimal local corrections work in simple physics-based terms, it may be possible for nuclear theorists to better understand to what level such corrections can be trusted for highly unstable nuclei.
+Given that we now know how optimal local corrections work in simple physics-based terms, it should be possible for nuclear theorists to better predict the highly unstable nuclei for which such corrections can be trusted.
+Our work demonstrates how human-AI collaboration can unlock new scientific understanding and accelerate discovery.

-\textit{Acknowledgments}---We are grateful to Bob Jaffe for informing us about his undergrad work and pointing us to the factorization presented in Ref.~\cite{GARVEY:1969xgo}.
+\textit{Acknowledgments}---We are grateful to Bob Jaffe for informing us about his undergrad work, pointing us to the factorization presented in Ref.~\cite{GARVEY:1969xgo}, and providing comments on our work.
+We also thank Jesse Thaler, Antoine Belley, and Jose Munoz for providing useful feedback.
 This work was supported by NSF grant PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).
-ST was supported by the Office of High Energy Physics of the US Department of Energy (DOE) under Grant No.~DE-SC0012567, and by the DOE QuantISED program through the theory consortium “Intersections of QIS and Theoretical Particle Physics” at Fermilab (FNAL 20-17).
-ST is additionally supported by the Swiss National Science Foundation project number PZ00P2\_223581, and acknowledges CERN TH Department for hospitality while this research was being carried out.
+S.T. was supported by the Office of High Energy Physics of the US Department of Energy (DOE) under Grant No.~DE-SC0012567, and by the DOE QuantISED program through the theory consortium “Intersections of QIS and Theoretical Particle Physics” at Fermilab (FNAL 20-17).
+S.T. is additionally supported by the Swiss National Science Foundation project number PZ00P2\_223581, and acknowledges CERN TH Department for hospitality while this research was being carried out.

 \onecolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}